-Exhibits and Historic Sites|
+|Exhibits and Historic Sites|

-	Camping: Family camping: Just past the park office, a turnoff leads to the family campground where 90 campsites for tents and recreational vehicles are located on two loop roads.
+Camping: Family camping: Just past the park office, a turnoff leads to the family campground where 90 campsites for tents and recreational vehicles are located on three loop roads.
 Each site has a tent pad, picnic table and fire ring / grill.
-Drinking water and two bathhouses with hot showers are located nearby.
+Drinking water and two washhouses with hot showers are located nearby.
 Electric and water hookups are located on some sites and a dump station for use by registered RV campers is adjacent to the campground.
-The campground and bathhouse with hot showers are open year round.
+The campground and bathhouse are open year round.

 There is a fee for camping and a limit of six persons per site.
 Reservations are encouraged but any site not reserved is available on a first-com first-served basis.
 Park gates are locked daily at posted closing hours.
 Campers are not permitted to leave the park after closing hours or before 7 a.m., except in an emergency.
 In an emergency situation, go to the pay phone at the contact station or visitor center and dial 911.

 Group camping: Four group sites are available for a fee by reservation only.
 Each site will accommodate 25 people.
-Each site has a fire ring, grill, tables and access to water.
-Bathhouse with hot showers and flush toilets is available year-round.
+Each site has a fire ring, grill, tables and access to water, restrooms and showers.

 Backpack camping: Six backpack camping sites are located along Widow's Creek.
 The trailhead leading to the sites is located in the backpack parking lot.
 Distance to the sites ranges from 1.5 to 3 miles from the trailhead.
 All supplies must be packed to the camping area, and minimum impact camping procedures should be followed.
 Backpack camping is by permit only with a maximum of six people per site.
 Self register at the backpack camping parking lot.
 Backpack camping is prohibited in all other areas of the park.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Stone Mountain State Park.
 Click the Events link on the Park Menu to the left to search our database of park events.

 To arrange a special exploration of Stone Mountain State Park for your group or class, contact the park office.